jdolan/Objectively/Documentation/cantina-tech-talk-october-2014.md

 > that in itself would be a huge reason to use C. -- Linus Torvalds

  * C++ is unruly and not always welcome in some open source projects.
- * C99 is widely supported and offers massive improvements to C89.
+ * C99 / GNUC is widely supported and offers massive improvements to C89.
  * Opportunity to grow my understanding of C and possibly other languages.

 First attempt